Nina-Mainusch/ADA_website/index.md

 {% include world_checkins.html %}

 We can see that the users are from all over the world, but a majority lives in either the US or Europe.
+To be precise, 81281 users live in the US and 76497 somewhere else.
 This is why in our later analysis, we will make a distinction between US and non-US users in order to not bias our results.

 <h2>The spacial dimension</h2>